afane/LEXA/README.md

 ## What is LEXA?

 LEXA is a browser-based AI application that translates legal statutory text to structured XML and vice versa.
-It runs entirely in your browser using WebLLM - no servers, no API keys, no data leaves your machine.
+It runs entirely in your browser using WebLLM — no servers, no API keys, no data leaves your machine.

 ## Features

 - **Bidirectional Translation**: Convert legal text ↔ XML with semantic structure
-- **Browser-Native AI**: Runs Phi-3.5-mini model directly in your browser via WebGPU
+- **Browser-Native AI**: Runs small, browser-friendly models via WebGPU (no backend)
 - **Privacy First**: All processing happens locally - your legal documents never leave your device
 - **No Setup Required**: Static website deployment, no backend infrastructure needed
-- **Cached Loading**: Model downloads once (~4-8GB), then loads instantly on subsequent visits
+- **Cached Loading**: First load downloads a small model (hundreds of MB), then loads fast from cache

 ## Technical Requirements